cpplibv/libv/LIBV-TODO.md

 	libv.ui: list
-	libv.ui: table layout - only the columns and/or rows have size libv.ui: not owning container view (list or table)
+	libv.ui: table layout - only the columns and/or rows have size libv.ui: not owning container views (list and/or table)

+properties
+	libv.ui: more freedom for property "binding", need support for structure and different names, libv.reflection might gets a hit because of this libv.ui.style: complex composite component would result in "nested" property sets libv.ui: property system interaction with static_component system

 style
 	libv.ui: style property (literally a property that is a style ptr, useful for interactive components and their changes)